aakashs07/aakashs07.github.io/index.md

 2021

 _October_
-- Ran my first 5k marathon on Oct 17!
+- 17th: Ran my first 5k marathon!
 My stats for _[2021 Colfax 5k](https://www.runcolfax.org/races/race-results/)_:
 Timing - 26:04 | Overall rank - 76 | Division rank - 14
-- Registered for my second 5k on Oct 23!
+- 23rd: Registered for my second 5k!
-- Started 5k training on Oct 24.
+- 25th: Started 5k training in my alma mater's recreational center.
-- Viewed this youtube video on breathing - https://www.youtube.com/watch?v=s4WU4ghe7BY.
+- 26th: Viewed this youtube video on breathing - https://www.youtube.com/watch?v=s4WU4ghe7BY.
 I found it interesting that we need carbon dioxide to reduce the pH of our blood, which then triggers a chemical reaction that detaches oxygen molecules from hemoglobin so that these oxygen molecules can reach different parts of our body.
 A critical tip in this video is that we should take deep breaths at regular intervals to balance the amount of oxygen and carbon dioxide in our system.
 An imbalance in the amounts of oxygen and carbon dioxide during our run can cause fatigue, dizziness, etc.